amandakso/nextjs-blog/posts/books/wrap-ups/march-2025-monthly-wrap.md

 _Us Against You_ by Fredrik Backman (4.25/5 ⭐):
 Explores the fallout from Beartown's tragic events through the complex responses of various townspeople, delivered with blunt yet poignant prose.
 The third-person narrative hints at future outcomes, creating an effectively foreboding atmosphere.
 Tackles complex issues including misogyny, homophobia, grief, death, assault, and team mentality in an unflinching manner that resonates deeply.

 _We'll Prescribe You a Cat_ by Syou Ishida (3.5/5 ⭐):
-A Japanese translated work with people seeking out a clinic to solve their problems.
-The clinic uses an unorthodox method of prescribing cats and we follow the stories of how their lives improve.
-The wholesome message while not necessarily self help advice presented an encouraging story.
-However I was most captivated by the magical realism and mystery of the clinic moreso than the people's stories.
+This Japanese translated work follows people seeking help at a unique clinic that prescribes cats as an unorthodox treatment method.
+While the wholesome message presents an encouraging story, I was most captivated by the magical realism and mystery surrounding the clinic rather than the individual character stories.

 _His Majesty's Dragon_ by Naomi Novik (4/5 ⭐):
 A really fun dragon book set during the Napoleonic wars.
-A James Norrington type main character, really missed opportunity to have a Will Turner instead.
-But Temeraire the dragon stole the show and was an absolute delight to read.
+The main character feels like a James Norrington type—a missed opportunity for a more compelling Will Turner figure instead.
+However, Temeraire the dragon absolutely steals the show and was an absolute delight to read.

 _A Letter to the Luminous Deep_ by Sylvie Cathrall (2/5 ⭐):
+I should have DNF'ed this book.
+The premise initially grabbed me, but the execution fell flat.
+The epistolary format ended up as a collection of intriguing ideas drowning in overwritten prose and structural problems—a frustrating case of potential squandered by poor execution.

+_First Love Language_ by Stefany Valentine (4.25/5 ⭐):
+Ended the month on a sweet note with this YA contemporary romance.
+Initially drawn by the stunningly pretty cover, I found the inside matched with a cute story that explores coming-of-age themes and racial identity alongside the romance.

-### Favorite Quotes from Monthly Reads
+### March Memorable Quotes

-**From _Book Title_**

-"Book Quote"

 **From _The Warm Hands of Ghosts_**